FZambia/centrifuge/README.md

 Simple real-time messaging in web applications.

+In a few words: clients (users of your web application/site) connect to Centrifuge from browser, after connecting clients subscribe on channels.
+Every message which was published into that channel will be delivered to all clients which are currently subscribed on that channel.

 To connect to Centrifuge from browser pure [Websockets](http://en.wikipedia.org/wiki/WebSocket) or [SockJS](https://github.com/sockjs/sockjs-client) library can be used.
 So it works in both modern and old browsers (IE 7 supported).
+Centrifuge has javascript client with simple API.

-Centrifuge's backend is built on top of [Tornado](http://www.tornadoweb.org/en/stable/) - extremely fast and mature Python's asynchronous web server.
+Backend is built on top of [Tornado](http://www.tornadoweb.org/en/stable/) - extremely fast and mature Python's asynchronous web server.

 Centrifuge scales using [Redis](http://redis.io/) PUB/SUB capabilities.
 Single full-featured instance of Centrifuge run by default without extra dependency